-ATLANTA, April 24, 2017 - Rand Suffolk, Nancy and Holcombe T. Green, Jr., director of the High Museum of Art, announced today that the Museum has received 54 works from the Souls Grown Deep Foundation, one of the most significant acquisitions by the High's folk and self-taught art department since its establishment in 1994.
+Atlanta, GA, April 25, 2017-Souls Grown Deep Foundation today announced the next in its series of strategic acquisitions as part of a gift/purchase program designed to strengthen the representation of African American artists from the Southern United States in the collections of leading museums across the country.
+The High Museum of Art has acquired 54 works from the Foundation, one of the most significant acquisitions by the High's folk and self-taught art department since its establishment in 1994.